-- Mental health or illness disorders (esp. depression and bipolar disorder) - Previous suicide attempts or self-inflicted injury | Access to lethal means coupled with suicidal thoughts - Hx of trauma, loss, marginalizing experiences (adverse childhood experiences; family history of suicide, bereavement, or economic loss); discrimination based on socioeconomic factors, race/ethnicity or gender/sexual identity - Serious illness, or physical or chronic pain or impairment; substance use - Social isolation; barriers to healthcare; pattern/history of aggressive or antisocial behavior; family or peer conflict - Discharge from inpatient psychiatric care, particularly within first weeks and months after discharge
+- Mental health or illness disorders (esp. depression and bipolar disorder) - Previous suicide attempts or self-inflicted injury Access to lethal means coupled with suicidal thoughts - Hx of trauma, loss, marginalizing experiences (adverse childhood experiences; family history of suicide, bereavement, or economic loss); discrimination based on socioeconomic factors, race/ethnicity or gender/sexual identity - Serious illness, or physical or chronic pain or impairment; substance use - Social isolation; barriers to healthcare; pattern/history of aggressive or antisocial behavior; family or peer conflict - Discharge from inpatient psychiatric care, particularly within first weeks and months after discharge

-Always ask questions #1 & #2 1.
+G Always ask questions #1 & #2 1.
 Wish to be dead: Have you wished you were dead or wished you could go to sleep and not wake up?
 2. Suicidal thoughts: Have you actually had any thoughts about killing yourself?
-If \ /ES to #2, answer questions 3, 4, 5 & 6 If NO to #2, go directly to question 6 3.
+If Y /ES to #2, answer questions 3, 4, 5 & 6 If NO to #2, go directly to question 6 3.
 Suicidal thoughts w/ method (no plan or intent to act): Have you thought about how you might do this?
 4. Suicidal intent, no specific plan: Have you had any intention of acting on these thoughts of killing yourself, as opposed to you have the thoughts but you definitely would not act on them?
 5. Suicidal intent with plan: Have you started to work out or have worked out the details of how to kill yourself?
 Do you intend to carry out this plan?
 ALWAYS ASK QUESTION #6 6.
-Have you done anything, started to do anything, or prepared to do anything to end your life?
-Ex: Collected pills, obtained a gun, gave away valuables, wrote a will or suicide note, held a gun but changed your mind, cut yourself, tried to hang yourself, etc.